pendulumswing/cs344-assignment-3/README.md

 7. Support running commands in foreground and background processes
 8. Implement custom handlers for 2 signals, SIGINT and SIGTSTP

 ### Compile:
+Compile and execute from within the `src/` directory.

 Two methods to compile source code are provided below.
 The executable will be named `smallsh` and can be exectuted with `./smallsh`.
 Compile from the command line with:
 ```
 gcc --std=gnu99 -g -Wall -o smallsh main.c